fac27/Malcolm-Portfolio/learnings/http.md

 }
 ```

-This example shows the 'EUR' code in the web browser console for Latvia, which was generated as a result of the above `console.log`:
+This example shows the 'EUR' code in the web browser console for Latvia, which was generated as a result of the above `console.log` logging the value of firstKey, which contained this currency information:

 <p align="center">
     <img src="https://user-images.githubusercontent.com/117777716/221969026-370b7df3-a605-4ee0-8001-0ca8baaf577e.JPG"></img>